 A native of the Bay Area, Dr. Klein earned his B.A. in Environmental Planning at the University of California, Santa Cruz (fiat slug!).
 After college, he served a several-years’ sentence working for banks in downtown San Francisco.
 Travel to rural Jamaica and Appalachia convinced him of the value of exploring environmental geography in graduate school.
 He got his M.A. from UCLA, specializing in soils geography, where his experiences as a TA convinced him to pursue the doctorate.
 His Ph.D. is from the University of Colorado, Boulder, with a focus in geography education.

 Since coming to UNC in 1997, Dr. Klein’s research has primarily been in instructional materials design and the internationalization of geography teaching and learning.
 He also consults with local school districts and publishers on a variety of geography materials projects.
 A recent one was writing spatial-thinking activities for Pearson Education’s online interactive-map ancillary for their introductory human geography texts.
 Secondary interests include the intersection of cultural and political geographies, particularly contemporary issues related to place identity.

 Phil lives in Berthoud with his wife Sheri, sons Adam and Luke, and dogs Willie and Jade.
-There’s a blue fish, too.
-They like to play, hike and camp, kayak, swim, snowshoe, cook and watch sports.
-Phil was never planning to take down the “SF Giants World Championship 2010” banner in his office — it had been such a long wait for a Giants fan — and then, much to his eternal surprise and delight, they did it again in 2012.
-So now there are two banners.
-Three in 2014?
+There’s a blue fish and a red fish, too.
+They like to play games, hike and camp, kayak, swim, snowshoe, cook and watch sports.
+Phil was never planning to take down the “SF Giants World Championship 2010” banner in his office — it had been such a long wait for a Giants fan — and then, much to his eternal surprise and delight, they did it again in 2012 and 2014.
+So now there are three banners!